-By Ms Orr, Minister for Seniors and Veterans, dated 28 November 2024, in response to a petition lodged by Mr Hanson concerning a proposed facility for veterans of the ADF, AFP, ACT fire fighters, paramedics and other frontline responders.
+By Ms Orr, Minister for Minister for Seniors and Veterans, dated 28 November 2024, in response to a petition lodged by Mr Hanson concerning facilities for veterans.

 Thank you for your letter of 4 September 2024 regarding petition 041-24 lodged by Mr Jeremy Hanson MLA.
 The petition calls on the ACT Government to "provide a building or facility for Veterans of the ADF, AFP, ACT Fire Fighters, Paramedics and all other frontline responders which needs to be secure to house equipment for musicians, yoga, martial arts and other functions" to "enhance the wellbeing of all Veterans in the ACT".